Happy Holidays versus Merry Christmas. Why is this even an adversarial thing? WHY?

-A couple of weeks ago, my family and I went to the holiday parade in our small town.
+Two years ago, my family and I went to the holiday parade in our small town.
 The local feed store and the city council people drove their “floats” by and threw candy at the kids.
 There were Girl Scouts, churches, and other community organizations.
 We saw our vet and our dentist.
 We saw the mayor, various city council people and political hopefuls wearing Santa hats waving and smiling.
 It was fun and a little bit hokey.

 A flatbed of kids waving, smiling, and shouting “Happy Holidays” rolled past.
 I think they were one of the scouting groups but I’m not sure.
 We smiled and waved back.
 I mean … they were throwing mini Butterfinger bars.
 Of course we smiled and waved.
 Everything was merry and bright and all that good stuff.

-The guy standing next to me on the street shouted “MERRY CHRISTMAS!”
+Then the guy standing next to me on the street shouted “MERRY CHRISTMAS!”

 I in the direction of the voice and saw a thirtyish man scowling like someone peed in his Cheerios, shaking his head and muttering under his breath, “Why the heck are people saying ‘Happy Holidays’?
 What’s wrong with ‘Merry Christmas’?”
 His whole demeanor was…grinchy.

 Nothing is wrong with “Merry Christmas.”
 Nothing is wrong with “Happy Holidays,” “Season’s Greetings,” “Joyous Yuletide,” or whatever else people might say to each other in December.
 Nothing is wrong with any of those things.

 “Happy Holidays” means “Have a Happy Flipping Holiday.”
 Don’t read into it.
 Smile and nod.
 Smile and wave.
 Try saying “Thanks!” or even “Hey, you too!”
 Why does this have to be adversarial?
 Don’t be that guy.

-Don’t make your holiday greeting a correction.
+Don’t make your holiday greeting a correction or a dig.
 That’s rude.
-Be thankful they greeted you at all.
-Think of all the people who you see in passing who say nothing to you, scowl at you, or avert their eyes because they don’t want to interact with you.
+Be thankful someone cared enough to greet you at all.
+What about all the people who you see in passing who say nothing to you or look away to avoid contact.
 Don’t waste that little moment of good cheer being a petulant killjoy.

-If you want to complain about something this time of year, complain about the crazy parking lot at the mall or the fact that the presents you ordered in late November still haven’t been delivered.
-Don’t complain about the way someone wishes you happiness.
-That’s just lame.
+If you want to complain about something this time of year, complain about the crazy parking lot at the mall or the fact that the presents you ordered in late October still haven’t shipped.
+Or complain about some of the real stuff that’s going on in the world, like politics or COVID.